 Attack Of The Earthlings is a turn-based Tactics game developed by Junk Fish.
-It is available on Steam, GoG and PlayStation 4 for $19.99. and Xbox One for $17.99.
-This […]
+It is available on Steam, GoG, Humble Bundle and PlayStation 4 for $19.99. and Xbox One for […]

 Attack Of The Earthlings is a turn-based Tactics game developed by Junk Fish.
-It is available on Steam, GoG and PlayStation 4 for $19.99. and Xbox One for $17.99.
+It is available on Steam, GoG, Humble Bundle and PlayStation 4 for $19.99. and Xbox One for $17.99.
 This review was conducted on a standard Xbox One System by Joseph Pugh.

 Attack Of The Earthlings is a turn-based tactical game akin to X-Com.
 The twist, however, is you are playing the aliens battling against the invading humans.
 There is a major emphasis on stealth and ambush, allowing the game to clearly set itself apart from others in the same genre.